jrsmth/spring/content/14-work-with-containers/README.md

     * It is a good idea to restart your machine after updates:
         * Else, you might see:
             * `docker: Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.`
+                * Ensure that the Docker Engine is running by opening the Docker Desktop app
 * Docker Version:
     * `docker version`:
         * Outputs the version numbers of Docker components